01 October 2019 at 00:00:00 GMT, online

 Anyone registered for an undergraduate or Masters degree for the academic year 2019-2020 or anyone under 25 years old.

-It will be presumed that all entrants comply with the eligibility criteria but only checked for the members of the 15 finalist teams.
+It will be presumed that all entrants comply with the eligibility criteria.
+The eligibility of the finalist teams will be verified.

 Our climate is heating and weather records are being broken almost weekly.
 Yet, rather than reducing emissions, in 2018 global CO2 rose to a historic high of 33.1 Gt CO2 and temperatures are predicted to soar ever higher .